jolav/codetabs/README.md

 In order to run this program you need installed

-`apt install curl git p7zip zip unzip ffmepg gifsicle`
+`apt install curl git p7zip zip unzip ffmpeg gifsicle`

 <hr>